 - the surety bond company

 Due to the back log in our courts, it takes a minimum of seven months for a probate to be completed.
 However, it is very common for a probate to take one year and in some cases, up to two years, to complete.
 Delays can generate additional costs, such as bank account fees, maintenance of the property, real estate agent commissions, and property taxes.

-Consequently, if you are named as the executor, executrix, or personal representative in a Will, you are going to discover that this is a not an easy job nor one that cannot be taken lightly.
-As such, you are going to want a diligent and compassionate attorney who can guide you through this arduous and complicated process.
-Attorney Shawna Murray will be there for you, to help ease the burden.
+So, if you are named as the executor, executrix, or personal representative in a Will, you are going to discover that this is a not an easy job nor one that cannot be taken lightly.
+If you want a diligent and compassionate attorney who can guide you through this arduous and complicated process, Attorney Shawna Murray will be there for you, to help ease the burden.